fqantonio/aqua/JOURNAL.md

 4. Hardware Verification (MAVSerial Pass-through)
 In Mission Planner, press Ctrl+F and select "MAVSerial Pass".
 If u-center can see the module, it is powered and functional.

+The next issue is: what is delaying the GPS so long?

 - [ ] AUTO mode Control and GPS point test: [Mission Planner (MP)](https://ardupilot.org/planner/); https://www.youtube.com/watch?v=rui2Trps2yc
 - [ ] Failsafe mode!?
 Radio loss or battery fail: https://ardupilot.org/rover/docs/rover-failsafes.html